abdursujon/matillion-tech-test-2025/part3NewFeature.md

 ---

-## Problem
+## Problem it solves
-Before Part 3, the API could only tell you:
+Before Part 3, the API could only show:
 - How many rows and columns exist
 - Null counts per column
 - Unique counts per column